 If you, or someone you know, would be interested in attending our next LPM Supper Club, please do get in touch.
 I’m also keen to hear from anyone who has any strong ideas around what topics you’d want us to cover at future events, as we want to keep these topical and relevant.

-In the meantime, watch this space for details of the next event in a couple of months!Posted over 1 year ago
+In the meantime, watch this space for details of the next event in a couple of months!Posted almost 2 years ago